INTERNATIONAL RELATIONS

 • Next, read only the first section of "Tools of State Craft" in Chapter 5 (Statecraft) of your Mingst textbook.
 The assigned reading ends where the chapter begins to discuss "Models of Foreign Policy Decision Making."
 Think about how the tools that are described fit into the three strategies that states use to get what they want as discussed by Pevehouse and Goldstein in the reading you just completed.
 The various tools of statecraft can be grouped into four types of power--hard, soft, sticky, and sharp--which will be the focus of the next two reading assignments.

 • Take this InQuizitive test: https://digital.wwnorton.com/258001.
-This is a truncated version of the Chapter 5 quiz--don't take the full one.
+As a reminder, access the assigned textbook chapters by following the links in the schedule.
+This is a truncated version of the Chapter 5 quiz--follow the link, and don't take the full one.
 This quiz only has 11 questions.
 Remember to keep answering questions--even if you have seen them before--until you have earned an A on the quiz and feel confident that you understand the material.
 For all of the textbook quizzes you CAN use your book while taking them.

 WEEK 2